pouyaanp/randomfile/README.md

 # randomfile
-this file help you to hidden your file but no mv file .file this softeware move yoor file in a lot of directory and file
+This program helps you hide your desired file, but not simply hide it.
+This program will hide your file between multiple directories and files